Air Gear: Reception

-Both the manga and anime have gained a lot of popularity, both in the east and the west and now has quite a large fan base.
+Anime News Network gave the first manga volume an overall positive review praising the artwork but criticizing the story.
 BlogCritics said "It mixes this action and comedy quite well with a storyline that doesn't fail to leave a reader wanting more."
 The anime has often been criticized for not remaining true to the manga, story and skipping parts, but is praised for its soundtrack.
 The English dub has received positive reviews since its release.
 AnimeOnDVD said "The concept of the show is one that is pure anime though and something that visually can be done very well".
 The anime's ending was cited as underwhelming despite its mostly positive reviews.